 Aria Rani Sindledecker is a Sophomore at Mountain View High School.
 She is an advocate and activist for mental health.
 She is the President of her high school club chapter of Bring Change to Mind and a member of the BC2M Teen Advisory Board.
 She is also the President of the Neuroscience Club at her school, and is an MVHS Ambassador.

 Rani is a Student Research Assistant for UC Riverside to work on a confidential social services project for youth mental health.
 This summer, she started working with Dr. Belinda Wang of the UC San Francisco Department of Psychiatry and Behavioral Sciences as an intern using R for data analysis in ASD in the Matthew State Lab.
 She is also a Youth Consultant for the Stanford Center for Youth Mental Health and Wellbeing, developing an adolescent mental health curriculum, and a youth consultant for the Children's Partnership’s $10 million peer-to-peer rollout.
-She is on the Youth Advisory Board of the California Coalition for Youth and the California Children’s Trust.
+She is on the Youth Advisory Board of the California Children’s Trust.